 - She was isolated a few miles from town and other people.

 - She was my stepfather’s caregiver and getting stressed and worn out herself.

-- And as a printmaker for many years she etched into metal plates then soaked them in an acid bath.
+- And as a printmaker for many years, she etched into metal plates and then soaked them in an acid bath.

-No, anyone of these probably wasn’t the reason why she developed her debilitating illness.
-There is increasing evidence that one’s environment and lifestyle or behavior choices are major factors in raising our risk of developing dementia.
-In combination, by not getting the benefits of cardiovascular activity, by eating a lot of fried, polluted food, by her prolonged exposure to metals and chemicals, and with her stress from caregiving, they tipped the scales against her.
+No, anyone of these probably wasn’t why she developed her debilitating illness.
+Instead, there is increasing evidence that one’s environment and lifestyle or behavior choices are significant factors in raising our risk of developing dementia.
+By not getting the benefits of cardiovascular activity, eating a lot of fried, contaminated food, prolonged exposure to metals and chemicals, and her stress from caregiving, they tipped the scales against her.
 And then seeing her home for almost 30 years swept away by Hurricane Katrina caused so much trauma her disease accelerated after that loss.

 As I like to remind people:

-By taking better care of our own health as well as our person living with dementia we are able to at least delay the onset or slow the progression.
+By taking better care of our health and our person living with dementia, we can delay the onset at least or slow the progression.

-Besides being my late mom’s caregiver for 10 years, I have been a caregiver support group leader for 7 years, a speaker, an Alzheimer’s Association and HOPE Dementia Support Groups volunteer, and a Certified Senior Advisor (CSA)®.
+Besides being my late mom’s caregiver for ten years, I have been a caregiver support group leader for seven years, a speaker, an Alzheimer’s Association and HOPE Dementia Support Groups volunteer, and a Certified Senior Advisor (CSA)®.

 I have completed multiple caregiving and aging courses through the Alzheimer’s Association, Teepa Snow and other training, and the Society for Certified Senior Advisors™? and earned business degrees from Boston and Portland State Universities.
-I have lived in the Portland, Oregon area for over 35 years, and lives with my wife of 40 years, Lori, in Tualatin.
+I have lived in the Portland, Oregon, area for over 35 years and live with my wife of 40 years, Lori, in Tualatin.

 Thanks for listening. ??